 Coursework in molecular biology and/or genetics strongly preferred.
 MB (ASCP) or equivalent certification preferred but not required.

 SKILLS/ ABILITIES/ COMPETENCIES REQUIRED:

-4. Must have understanding of computer technology and its application to chemical analytical procedures and quality control.
+Must have an understanding of computer technology and its applications to analytical procedures and quality control.

 Brigham and Women's Hospital is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, sex, color, religion, national origin, sexual orientation, protected veteran status, or on the basis of disability.